Top 12 Dates in the Horse Racing Calendar

 Average Date: 15th October

 Bringing the flat racing season to a close, British Champions Day at Ascot is the richest race day in the UK.
 With five Group 1 races, it’s a fitting finale to the season, featuring the best horses, jockeys, and trainers.
-Bettors eagerly await the day to put their horse racing tips to the test in this championship-deciding event.
+Punters eagerly await the day to put their horse racing tips to the test in this championship-deciding event.
 With millions in prize money at stake, British Champions Day is one of the most exciting and competitive events on the UK horse racing calendar.

 By keeping these dates in mind, you can stay ahead of the competition and make the most of your horse racing tips throughout the year.
-Whether it’s the Grand National or Royal Ascot, each of these key events offers fantastic opportunities for betting on horse racing and experiencing the thrill of the sport.